What is document intelligence? A lender’s definition

 Document intelligence does three things OCR cannot:

-1. Understands meaning.
-It recognises that a recurring credit entry is income, that a fee debit is an expense, that a deposit spike in December is probably seasonal.
-It labels data, not just text.
+- Understands and normalizes meaning.
+It recognises that a recurring credit entry is income, normalizes it across formats, runs cash-flow analysis (average daily balance, DSCR) on a bank statement, and reads a December deposit spike as probably seasonal.
+It produces analysed metrics, not just labelled text.

-2. Validates across documents.
+- Validates across documents and flags fraud.
 If the salary on a payslip doesn’t match the regular deposit in the bank statement, that’s a flag.
-Document intelligence catches cross-document inconsistencies before they reach your credit officer.
+It also surfaces tampering and document-fraud signals.
+Document intelligence catches cross-document inconsistencies before they reach your credit and risk teams.

-3. Feeds structured output downstream.
-The data lands in your decisioning pipeline clean and typed, not as a wall of extracted text someone has to interpret manually.
+- Feeds decision-ready output downstream.
+The data lands in your decisioning pipeline clean, typed, and analysed, not as a wall of extracted text someone has to interpret manually.

 This is why the 5 Cs of credit are only as reliable as the data behind them.
 Capacity analysis built on misread payslips is still wrong, even when the policy logic is sound.